Step by Step:

 The solar optical properties (300-2500 nm) shall be

 characterized in accordance with NFRC 300.
-Data should be recorded at least every 5 nm in the solar range.
+Data should be recorded at every 5 nm in the solar range.

 The infrared properties (5-25 micron)